Shangri-la, Mactan © bingbing

 The island archipelago collectively known as the Philippines is one of Southeast Asia's lesser-visited tourist jewels.
 Although in the past safety concerns and faltering infrastructure have kept tourists at bay, a concerted effort at revitalising the tourism industry on the part of the Filipino government has seen a dramatic increase in the number of annual visitors in recent years.
 The gorgeous island chain offers plenty to see and do, from lazing on palm-fringed beaches to world-class scuba diving and snorkelling sites, and a wealth of great cultural attractions in between.

-In terms of natural wonders, the Philippines abounds with unforgettable excursions: from the marvellous Chocolate Hills of Bohol to the Puerto Princesa Subterranean River National Park (one of the New 7 Wonders of the World), nature-lovers will delight in the Philippines' lush and interesting landscape.
+In terms of natural wonders, the Philippines abounds with unforgettable excursions: from the marvellous Chocolate Hills of Bohol to the Puerto Princesa Subterranean River National Park (one of the New 7 Wonders of the World), nature-lovers will delight in the Philippines' lush and interesting landscapes.

 Best time to visit the Philippines